jrastogi1349342/strongsort_node/README.md

         * If the specific detection is not spotted in one frame, I run the `predict` function of the Kalman Filter to simulate the object's location in space at that timeframe.
     * The assumptions made in the clustering process are very rigid and 'perfect', as shown below:
         * Every class is extremely different from every other class.
             * This implies that if two detections of the same object have different class labels (which happens occasionally), they cannot be clustered together.
 Future work involves using metric learning to compute a metric of how similar two classes are.
+Alternatively, you may be able to use a vision-language model to develop a semantic understanding of the object, and its associated properties (i.e. size, location, etc).
         * Co-localization is extremely accurate.
             * I currently have not seen how good co-localization is, so I don't know if this is a valid assumption or not.
 Future work involves testing the capabilities of co-localization.
 If it isn't enough, the distance metrics will have to be tuned accordingly, or adjusted to a function of distance from the other agent.
         * Objects look similar from all angles.
             * The front and back of a person look very different from each other, so they wouldn't be matched properly.
 Future work involves somehow adding invariance to object orientation for the purpose of object tracking, if possible.
+        * Each agent only has one track for each detected object.
+            * In practice, StrongSORT inevitably loses and re-intializes a track for each object, due to occlusions, so the re-added track cannot be clustered as the same object.
+Future work includes accounting for this assumption.

+Note that this is only one step in the robot's stack for collaborative human-robot interaction, so it needs to be very robust and efficient.
+As a result, inter-agent communication needs to be decentralized.
+The next step on the stack would be classifying subsets of the clustered tracks as threats/not threats, through Action Detection, semantic understanding of the tracked checks, and/or some other technique(s).

+There may be other design decisions that I forgot to include.
+If you are wondering about why I did something, please email me at jai1rastogi@gmail.com.

 ## Known Unaddressed Edge Cases
 * YOLO occasionally jitters and provides a detection for one frame that doesn't match the others.
 This gets propagated in my clustering algorithm, and future work includes post-detection sanity checks to reduce the chance of object mis-detections.